 There are many reasons why a property would be left unoccupied for an extended period of time.
 Perhaps you are a property developer who is having a home refurbished; or it may be that a property is left empty due to a significant hospital stay or a prolonged holiday overseas.
 With empty abodes comes the risk of theft, vandalism, or damage from burst pipes or other such issues, and being covered by an unoccupied homeowner’s insurance policy will give you peace of mind.

-Covers cost of any legal expenses in the event of claim
+Covers cost of any legal expenses in the event of claim or unwarranted eviction.

 Many providers offer three, six, nine or twelve month policies as well as varying levels of cover.